nOSh Orchestration

 Section titled “Design Intent”The KN-86 Deckline uses the capability model.
 This is not an alternative under consideration — it is the architecture.

 The standalone cartridge model (each cartridge is an independent self-contained program, the nOSh runtime is a bootloader with peripheral drivers) is retired.
 The capability model means: the nOSh runtime is the orchestrator.
 It owns the mission board, the economy, the reputation system, the phase chain, and the Cipher voice.
 Cartridges are capability modules that expand what the deck can do.
 They carry program code, mission templates, behavior tables, generation data, domain vocabulary, and per-cartridge save data.
-The nOSh runtime cannot run a mission phase without the relevant cartridge physically present, because the content lives on the cartridge’s flash.
+The nOSh runtime cannot run a mission phase without the relevant cartridge physically present, because the content lives on the cartridge’s SD card filesystem.
 Cartridges are not optional.
 They are not decorative.
 They are architecturally necessary.

 This document covers the software model, the economy, and the fiction layer.
 The product spec (KN-86-Pi-Zero-Build-Specification.md) covers hardware and low-level nOSh runtime.
 They are separate documents that reference each other.